 As you have already seen, as the competition advances your reference point in the altimetry profile advances, and the data of meters ascended and meters remaining are updated.

-Of course, at any time you can access any of the data pages that you have set up in your race or mountain race profile.
-To do this, simply press the "Next" button to switch between the different screens, here it behaves exactly like the Ambit3 Sport.
+Of course, at any time you can access any of the data pages that you have configured in your race or mountain race profile.
+To do this you just have to press the "Next" button to switch between the different screens.
+Ambit3 Sport.

 When you have completed the training or race you will see the same graph in the activity summary, with the total number of meters ascended and descended.